geotrev/undernet/site/docs/modals.md

 - `data-modal`: an attribute with a value matching its trigger element's `data-target` attribute.
 - `data-parent`: an attribute pointing to the modal wrapper.
 It should equal the value of the element with `data-modal`.
-- `data-close`: an attribute indicating a button or link will close the active modal dialog.
+- `data-close`: an attribute indicating a button or link will close the active modal dialog if clicked.

 #### Accessibility